transcelerate/ddf-home/help-support.md

 <p></p>
 </details>
 <details>
-<summary>What are the benefits of the DDF initiative?</summary>
+<summary>Who does the DDF initiative help, and what are the benefits?</summary>
 <p></p>
+This initiative will assist many organizations, including pharmaceutical companies, CROs, standards organizations, upstream and downstream clinical vendors, sites, regulatory agencies, technology companies, and the open-source pharmaceutical and IT communities.
+<p></p>
+With DDF, organizations across the R&D ecosystem will be able to leverage the open-source code of the SDR reference implementation and develop a framework to deploy their own SDR implementations.
 Digital Data Flow (DDF) benefits include:
 <p></p>
 - Minimized process hand-offs, data re-entry, and data format inconsistencies across study start-Up and execution
 <p></p>